Skip to article frontmatterSkip to article content

 When running in Docker containers, use docker-compose to execute migration commands:

-# Run migration for data database in Docker
+# Run migration for events database in Docker

 # Create backup only in Docker